-Explore and evolve the principles of sustainable development in Paris, a city known as an intellectual and economic powerhouse.
+Explore and evolve the principles of sustainable development in Paris, a city known as a cultural and economic powerhouse.

 This project-based program combines fundamental principles from the life sciences with the social sciences and humanities to innovate new models for engaging citizens in addressing the sustainable development challenges of Paris.
-You study a combination of biology, economics, and urban studies, and work within an interdisciplinary team to explore and develop new models of sustainable living in the city.
+You study a combination of biology, urban studies, and public policy and work within an interdisciplinary team to explore and develop new models of sustainable living in the city.

 BIOS S-190 Study Abroad in Paris, France: Biology, Innovation, and Sustainable Development (33309)

 The course is an interdisciplinary exploration of how biological principles derived from how organisms thrive and evolve can be applied to the ever-growing challenges facing large cities in the twenty-first century.
 The city of Paris with its remarkable history and diversity (cultural, ethnic, and economic) provides an especially rich context for students to learn about and tackle these challenges.
 Students explore how living systems work at the cellular level and how natural selection and adaptation drives evolution at the level of individuals and populations, while exploring parallels with historical models of urban planning and sustainable development.
 Student teams use this theoretical foundation to develop specific project designs to improve the quality of life in Paris through effective engagement of its citizens.